Patent Drafting - Best Practices

 Prepare documents for inventors to sign

 It enables one to make and use the invention and describes what the invention is.
 It must disclose the best mode of making and using the invention (generally needed for the U.S.).
 A patent attorney is his own lexicographer.
-He is free to use any word with supporting definition in the specification.
+He is free to use any word with a supporting definition in the specification.